-Cox internet plans and pricing
+Cox internet deals and promotions

 *For 12 mos. w/ 1-yr. term agrmt.